juniorohanyere/tchat/README.md

-# tchat
+# TChat.
-The Terminal Chat Application
+The Terminal Chat Application.